Q (James Bond): Desmond Llewelyn: 1963–1999

+Desmond Llewelyn portrayed Q in the Eon series between 1963 and 1999.

 Beginning with From Russia with Love, Desmond Llewelyn portrayed the character in every official film except Live and Let Die until his death in 1999.
 In the 1977 film The Spy Who Loved Me, as Q delivered the submersible Lotus, Major Anya Amasova / Agent XXX (Barbara Bach) greets Q as "Major Boothroyd".

 Starting with Goldfinger, the notion that Bond and Q would have an often strained relationship with each other was introduced by Guy Hamilton; it continued in the series thereafter.
 While briefing Bond on the gadgets that he is going to use on his mission, Q often expresses irritation and impatience at Bond's short attention span, often telling him to "pay attention, 007", and Bond's playful lack of respect for his equipment, telling the agent, "I never joke about my work, 007".
 In Thunderball, Bond can be heard muttering "Oh no" when Q joins him in the Bahamas.
-A running gag appeared in later films where Q's prized gadget would be destroyed in a mishap often caused by necessity or Bond's recklessness – examples include the Glastron jet boat in Moonraker when Bond (Roger Moore) sends it over the Iguazu Falls to escape pursuit by Jaws (Richard Kiel), the Aston Martin Vantage in The Living Daylights when Bond (Timothy Dalton) is forced to prime its self-destruct device in order to evade the Czech police forces, and the BMW Z8 in The World Is Not Enough – which is cut in half by a helicopter buzz-saw.
+A running gag appeared in later films where Q's prized gadget would be destroyed in a mishap often caused by necessity or Bond's recklessness despite Q’s stern warnings to return them in pristine condition – examples include the Glastron jet boat in Moonraker when Bond (Roger Moore) sends it over the Iguazu Falls to escape pursuit by Jaws (Richard Kiel), the Aston Martin Vantage in The Living Daylights when Bond (Timothy Dalton) is forced to prime its self-destruct device in order to evade the Slovak armed forces, and the BMW Z8 in The World Is Not Enough – which is cut in half by a helicopter buzz-saw.

 However, on occasion, Q has shown a warm and fatherly concern for 007's welfare, such as at Bond (George Lazenby)'s wedding to Tracy di Vicenzo (Diana Rigg) in On Her Majesty's Secret Service, when he assures Bond that he is available if Bond ever requires his help.
 Q has also assisted Bond in a more active role in his missions in Octopussy, remaining to aid Bond in person even after another ally Vijay (Vijay Amritaj) is killed, and Licence to Kill saw him travel to assist Bond while he is officially on leave from MI6 even after Bond has resigned from MI6 to pursue his own vendetta.
 He frequently refers to Bond as "007", rather than by his name.
 In GoldenEye, Q shares a joke with Bond (Pierce Brosnan) for the first time, and in The World Is Not Enough Bond is saddened at the prospect of Q's impending retirement.
 Q signs off with "Now pay attention, 007," and then offers some words of advice:

 Q: "I've always tried to teach you two things: First, never let them see you bleed."